muhammadzkralla/spring-boot-roadmap/README.md

 - AI-Assisted Learning: Feel free to use AI to explore topics further but avoid relying on it to complete tasks or write code for you.
 - Time Interval: Some topics can not be finished in just one week, try to learn as much as you can and get back later.
 - Self-Learning & Research: As you progress to the advanced level, expect to do more self-learning and independent research.
 Not everything will be spoon-fed with resources.
 Developing the ability to learn on your own, read documentation, and experiment with implementations is crucial.
-- Quick Tip: I beleive in learning by building.
+- Quick Tip: I believe in learning by building.
 Build what you want to learn and learn from what you build.
 Do not just study theory, but implement what you have learned in a project or even a simple program.

 ---